Autobike/Autobike_old_maj2023/docs/manual.md

 The myRIO has a web UI and is also accessable via SSH (if first enabled through the web UI).
 The web UI which is used for configuration shares a lot of the interface with [NI MAX](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA03q000000YGQwCAO&l=sv-SE) software which may alternatively be used to configure the myRIO.
 Both the default web UI and SSH credentials are

-* Username: admin
+* Username: "admin"
-* Password: admin
+* Password: blank (just press enter) or "admin"

 To use the web interface, first [connect to the myRIO](#connect-myrio-to-your-pc) and then browse to the myRIO's IP in Internet Explorer (newever browsers won't work).
 You should get to a page like the image below: